 While planning a vacation here, choose from the most amazing resorts in Kovalam.

 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!

 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 9. Thiruvananthapuram – Shopping extravaganzas & Christmas fervor

 It is best to explore this beautiful city in December as the weather is nice and cold.
+If you are planning a honeymoon in Kerala in December, the Christmas celebrations will make your honeymoon even more special.
 Christmas is celebrated with great fervor here and there are shopping extravaganzas held here during this time.
 The highlight of these shopping extravaganzas is the Theyyam art form, in which characters like Pottan’ and ‘Chamundi’ come alive.

 Besides this, the International film festival of Kerala is also held here in December where you will see the best of cinema.
 Besides, the backwaters, hill stations, and lagoons of Thiruvananthapuram are the best places to visit in Kerala in December.

 Key attractions: Padmanabhaswamy Temple, Kowdiar Palace, Thiruvananthapuram Zoo, Napier Museum, Attukal Temple

 Suggested Read: 10 Amazing Things To Do In Trivandrum

 10. Kozhikode – Where Vasco da Gama first set foot